AlfonsoG-dev/javaMysqlORM/README.md

-# Proyect in java with mysql;
+# Project in java with MYSQL;

->- proyect created using nvim and vscode.
+>- project created using nvim and vscode.
->- this proyect is intended to create sql sentences for mysql database.
+>- this project is intended to create SQL sentences for MYSQL database.
->>- And replicate an ORM functionality in java for mysql.
+>>- And replicate an ORM functionality in java for MYSQL.

 ## Dependencies